JeffersonLab/myquery/README.md

 ## Release
 1. Bump the version number and release date in build.gradle and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/jaws-libj/releases) page corresponding to same version in build.gradle (Enumerate changes and link issues)
+2. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/jaws-libj/releases) page corresponding to same version in build.gradle (Enumerate changes and link issues).
+Attach war file for users to download.

 ## See Also
    - [Web Archive Viewer and Expositor (WAVE)](https://github.com/JeffersonLab/wave)